Neil Bluhm: Political contributions

 Bluhm is a Democrat.
 He hosted President Barack Obama's 49th birthday party, where admission cost a $30,000 donation to the Democratic National Committee.
 He has contributed to the campaigns of Hillary Clinton, Dick Durbin, Melissa Bean, Rahm Emanuel, Lisa Madigan, Rod Blagojevich, Lou Lang, and Michael Madigan.
 In 2017, Bluhm was criticized after calling in a request to Rahm Emanuel after making a $300,000 contribution.

 Philanthropy

 In 2005, he funded the Bluhm Cardiovascular Institute with a $10 million gift.

 In 2013, he made a $25 million gift to Northwestern University, including $15 million earmarked for the Northwestern University Pritzker School of Law.

 In 2015, he made a $1 million donation to the School of the Art Institute of Chicago.

-In 2022, he made a $45 million donation to Northwestern Medicine for the Bluhm Heart Hospital.
+In 2022, he made a $45 million donation to Northwestern Medicine to establish the Bluhm Heart Hospital.